Logotype for Enerflex Ltd

 Financial highlights

-• Q3 2025 revenue was $777 million, with gross margin before depreciation and amortization at $206 million (27% of revenue), and adjusted EBITDA at $145–$149 million, both up year-over-year.
+• Q3 2025 revenue totaled $777 million, with gross margin before depreciation and amortization at $206 million (27% of revenue), and gross margin at $172 million (22.1%).

 Outlook and guidance

-• Bookings in Q3 were $339 million, with a book-to-bill ratio of 0.9 times.
+• Bookings in Q3 were $339 million, with a book-to-bill ratio of 0.9 times for the quarter.

 • Monitoring risks such as tariffs, commodity price volatility, and supply chain lead times.